The Best 3 Ways to Organize Your PowerShell Modules in Source Control

 A very common Source Control workflow is Gitflow.
 The basic steps are:

-- Create a “branch,” which is an exact copy of the main version, but which is segregated from the main code
+- Create a “branch,” which is an exact copy of the main version, but is segregated from the main code

 - Make edits in the branch